 Ruth, it’s been a pleasure chatting with you.
 I’m delighted you’re joining us again this winter.
 Good luck with your preparation for the Brighton Half next February, and I’ll no doubt see you at plenty of Riptide sessions in the meantime.

-(For full details of RunBrighton Membership, and for the link to sign up, click here)
+(For full details of RunBrighton Membership, click here)

 By Mike Bannister